 The Authorization to Operate represents the BSA’s conclusion that the local council is prepared to operate a fun, high-quality, and sustainable program.
 The Authorization to Operate formalizes this recognition, emphasizes the commitments to program quality and safety by the local council, and provides clarification on the application of the national camp standards, if needed.

-Camp Strategic Analysis
+Council and Camp Sustainability Analysis

 Continuous Camp Improvement Program